 Is LeafFilter the Right Gutter Guard for You?

-The bottom line is that we didn’t perform firsthand testing on any leaf guard systems during our research.
-But, whether it comes to LeafFilter or another micromesh-based gutter guard, we think your first decision shouldn’t necessarily revolve around effectiveness, but overall value.
+Whether it comes to LeafFilter or another micromesh-based gutter guard, we think your first decision shouldn’t necessarily revolve around effectiveness, but overall value.

 For example, writing for Angie’s List, Cynthia Wilson explains that in general, gutter guards cost between $7.50 and $10 per linear foot installed.
 "Considering that the average home has about 200 feet of gutter," she says, "homeowners should expect to pay about $1,500 and $2,000 for professional gutter guard installation, though more complex gutter guard systems will be more expensive."